Identity

 • Constructed of local building material, which means that buildings harmonise with the surrounding landscape

-• Slatestone is dominant across much of the Lake District and is associated with the characteristic ‘drystone’ appearance of many local buildings.
+• Slatestone is dominant across much of the Lake District and is associated with the characteristic ‘drystone’ appearance of many local buildings

-• Slatestone is frequently left exposed.
-Rough-cast render (often painted white, cream or grey) is also common, especially in areas of Carboniferous limestone.
+• Rough-cast render (often painted white or cream) is also common, especially in areas of Carboniferous limestone.

 • Traditional slate roofs are ubiquitous across the Lake District and are a significant part of the character of the region.
 These tend to be low pitched with either equal or asymmetric eaves.
 The latter is often associated with a cat-slide roof over an ‘outshut’ (or lean-to).
 Traditionally, the slates become smaller closer to the ridge, laid in diminishing courses.